-Between October 2020 and January 2021, our teams were supporting the annual flu programme, vaccinating 859 housebound patients in North Kent who had been referred by their GP.
+Between October 2020 and January 2021, the teams were supporting the annual flu programme, vaccinating 859 housebound patients in North Kent who had been referred by their GP.

-Following this success, and with such a tight deadline looming, we were asked to help with the Covid-19 vaccinations of housebound patients and delivered 600 vaccinations at short notice.
+Following this success, and with such a tight deadline looming, the team was asked to help with the Covid-19 vaccinations of housebound patients and delivered 600 vaccinations at short notice.

 Dr Paul Staker, Clinical Director of Sittingbourne Primary Care Network said: “Virgin Care’s optimistic approach was appreciated, and their ability to work quickly to pull together an efficient solution is tribute to their fantastic staff and services.
 This is an incredible achievement, and we’re grateful to Virgin Care for helping to make the vaccination programme in North Kent a success.”